 Check out these pick-your-own farms that offer sweet strawberries and farm fun for the kids.

-I'm a fan of taking my child and usually a friend and their kiddo to pick berries, and this year the picking season picked up early.
-Word from the farms is picking season is at its peak now.
-Enjoy a day at the farm and bring home a few buckets of strawberries for eating, freezing and making ice cream, strawberry jam and smoothies.
-Don't forget to bring a hat and wear sunscreen as it's hot picking berries in the field.
+I'm a fan of taking my children to pick fresh strawberries each year, and this year, much like last, the picking season is early at some farms.
+Enjoy a sunny spring day at the farm and bring home a few buckets of strawberries for eating, freezing and making ice cream, strawberry jam and smoothies.
+Don't forget to bring a hat and wear sunscreen as it can get hot picking berries in the field.

 Note: Check each farm's availability of berries with a phone call or check on their website before making the trip.